ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 For boot volumes that are attached to an instance, you can increase the capacity from the default 100 GB up to 250 GB during or after instance provisioning in the console, from the CLI, with the API, or Terraform.
 {: shortdesc}

+Customers with special access to preview the `sdp` profile can expand their `sdp` volumes even if the volumes are not attached to a running virtual server instance.
+The maximum capacity is 32,000 GB.
+The steps for increasing the capacity are the same as for the other profiles.

 ## Increase boot volume capacity in the console